elina-mns/Businesses-Nearby/README.md

 * Location services to determine the users' coordinates and used when requesting nearby places (CoreLocation)
 * Usage of One View Controller for different purposes
-* Usage of Yelp's public API
+* Usage of Yelp's public API and authorization header to request
 * Set the UI, creating alerts when errors occurs
 * Set a loading view